MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-server-permissions.md

     <!--:::image type="content" source="media/deployment-arc-register-server-permissions/add-role-assignment-3.png" alt-text="Screenshot of the review + Create tab in Add role assignment for Azure Stack HCI deployment." lightbox="./media/deployment-arc-register-server-permissions/add-role-assignment-3.png":::-->

 1. In the right pane, go to **Role assignments**.
 Verify that the deployment user has all the configured roles.

     <!--:::image type="content" source="media/deployment-arc-register-server-permissions/add-role-assignment-4.png" alt-text="Screenshot of the Current role assignment in Access control in resource group for Azure Stack HCI deployment." lightbox="./media/deployment-arc-register-server-permissions/add-role-assignment-4.png":::-->

-1. Lastly, in the Azure portal go to Microsoft Entra Roles and Administrators, assign the **Cloud Application Administrator** role permission at the Microsoft Entra tenant level.
+1. In the Azure portal go to **Microsoft Entra Roles and Administrators** and assign the **Cloud Application Administrator** role permission at the Microsoft Entra tenant level.

     :::image type="content" source="media/deployment-arc-register-server-permissions/cloud-application-administrator-role-at-tenant.png" alt-text="Screenshot of the Cloud Application Administrator permission at the tenant level." lightbox="./media/deployment-arc-register-server-permissions/cloud-application-administrator-role-at-tenant.png":::